Wednesday, November 28, 2007

 Which isn’t to say that Arnold wouldn’t have preferred to skip the whole thing...

-I felt as if we were in our own private world under the umbrella, with her bare arm in mine, and I found this feeling unaccountably exciting, in nearly every way one can imagine being excited, including sexually.
+I felt as if we were in our own private world under the umbrella, with her bare arm in mine, and I found this feeling strangely exciting, in nearly every way one can imagine being excited, including sexually.

-As we turned down the cracked slate path to the side of her house I felt overcome by the wet beauty of the rose bushes, the ivy crawling up the side of the house, the glistening grass, the caramel smell and the touch of this woman who for some reason was choosing to share my baleful broken presence, and as we turned the corner to go into the rear entrance I couldn’t control myself, and with my one free arm I embraced her and kissed her.
+As we turned down the stone path to the side of her house I felt overcome by the wet beauty of the rose bushes, the ivy crawling up the side of the house, the glistening grass, the caramel smell and the touch of this woman who for some reason was choosing to share my baleful broken presence, and as we turned the corner to go into the rear entrance I couldn’t control myself, and with my one free arm I embraced her and kissed her.

 A minute later she said, “Whoa, tiger.”